commitspark/graphql-api/README.md

 # FAQ

-* Q: Do I need to run a web server or serverless function to use Contentlab?
+* Q: Do I need to run a web server or serverless function to use Commitspark?

-  A: No. You can pass a GraphQL request string directly to the Contentlab library without going through HTTP.
+  A: No. You can pass a GraphQL request string directly to the Commitspark library without going through HTTP.
 This can be useful e.g. in CI/CD pipelines where you might not want to bring up a server just to execute a GraphQL query.

 * Q: Do I really need to have two separate repositories for application code and content?